-LIVING WILLS OF KENTUCKY
+LIVING WILLS IN KENTUCKY

 A Living Will gives you a voice in decisions about your medical care when you are unconscious or too ill to communicate.
-If you are able to express your own decisions, your Living Will, will not be used and you can accept or refuse any medical treatment.
+As long as you are able to express your own decisions, your Living Will will not be used and you can accept or refuse any medical treatment.
 But if you become seriously ill, you may lose the ability to participate in decisions about your own treatment.